Khan/alertlib/README.md

 an example: `alertlib.Alert('error').send_to_stackdriver('metric.name', 10)`
 would send a datapoint of 10 to the `metric.name` metric.

-Before using this feature, please ensure that the `oauth2client` and `google-api-python-client` packages are installed before use.
+Before using this feature, please ensure that the `httplib2`, `oauth2client`, and `google-api-python-client` packages are installed before use.
 These packages are only required for users that call `send_to_stackdriver`.
-To install the latest versions of these packages tested with alertlib run:
+To install the latest versions of these packages that are tested with alertlib, run:

-`pip install oauth2client==1.2 google-api-python-client==1.2`
+`pip install httplib2=0.9.2 oauth2client==1.2 google-api-python-client==1.2`

 Note that these are older versions of these packages, which we are using here because they are the versions currently used by webapp.